amintt2/my-app/PROJECT_PROGRESS_AND_ROADMAP.md

 - [ ] **Resource Management:** (If applicable in a live environment) Be mindful of API limits, database query efficiency.
 - [ ] **Proactive Problem Solving:** If a planned step is blocked or unclear, attempt to break it down or research potential solutions before halting.
 - [ ] **Follow Established Patterns:** Continue using existing architectural patterns (e.g., Context API for state, component structure, UI library conventions) unless a clear reason for deviation arises.

+## Autonomous Operation Directives for AI:

+Prompt:
+Ok folow what is needed next in this project and do it, follow the ui @accordion.tsx @alert-dialog.tsx @alert.tsx @ui @aspect-ratio.tsx  like this 3 exemple and build the componant like sad in the @PROJECT_PROGRESS_AND_ROADMAP.md .
+Do the goal and chek what you did, you are autonomus moste off the project juste continue the work until stoped. take youre time to discover the codebase and how we work before starting.